-You can choose whether to contribute to the Fund.
-If you contribute 2% of Fund Salary or more you are eligible for additional Company contributions.
-Your contributions can be from either your before-tax salary (concessional contributions) or after-tax salary (non-concessional contributions).
+You can make voluntary contributions from either your before-tax salary (concessional contributions) or after-tax salary (non-concessional contributions).

 Some points to remember when choosing how much to contribute: